Pedro Pacheco (soccer, born 1984): Club career

 Born in Ponta Delgada, São Miguel Island, Azores to Portuguese parents, Pacheco began his senior career in the regional leagues, playing with Vitória Pico da Pedra.
 In the following year he moved to arguably the biggest club in the territory, C.D.
 Santa Clara, but appeared in only two Segunda Liga matches in the 2003–04 campaign.

 After three seasons in the third division with two sides from his native region (S.C.
 Lusitânia and CD Operário), Pacheco returned to Santa Clara who still competed in the second tier, and began featuring regularly for the first team, starting a total of 26 games over the course of two seasons.

 In the last minute of the 2009 August transfer window, Pacheco moved to the island of Madeira, signing with C.D.
 Nacional.
 He made his Primeira Liga debut on 5 October, playing one minute in the 2–0 home win against Vitória de Guimarães, but could only make eight competitive appearances in his first year (two in the Taça da Liga and one in the UEFA Europa League – 15 minutes of the 5–1 home victory over FK Austria Wien in the group stage).

 Pacheco returned to Santa Clara in the summer of 2010, being immediately appointed captain by manager Bruno Moura.
 In early June 2013, after finishing the second-division campaign with four goals in 37 games, he signed a contract extension with the club.
+He was regarded to have established himself as a regular starter while playing for them.

 In August 2019, after nine years at the Estádio de São Miguel, the 35-year-old Pacheco left and joined S.C.
 Ideal of the Portuguese third tier.
 He spent the following season with C.D.
 Rabo de Peixe in the same league.

 International career

-Pacheco opted to represent Canada internationally, as he lived there as a child.
+Pacheco opted to represent Canada internationally, having obtained a Canadian passport through his parents.
 On 14 May 2010, he was picked for the friendlies against Argentina and Venezuela; after playing six minutes from the bench in the first game (a 5–0 loss), he started on the 1–1 draw on the 29th.

 On 27 June 2013, Pacheco was listed as part of the confirmed 23-man squad for Colin Miller's Canada squad for that year's CONCACAF Gold Cup, making it his second consecutive tournament.